nyp-sit/iti105/project-guide.md

 ### Code

 Please include a zip file or preferably a link to a Github repository with the code for your final project.
 You do not have to include the data or additional libraries (so if you submit a zip file, it should not exceed 5MB).
-The zip file conrains Each team only submits one zip file.
+Each team only submits one zip file.
 Each member may have your own notebook files, please zip them up as a single zip file instead of submitting individually.
+Notebook files should have appropriate comments, documentation and show the output from running the code segment.

 ### Grading Rubrics